SearchAI Agents

 • Model - The specific model from the selected provider

-• Execution Mode - Auto allows the agent to decide tool usage; Tools enforces a fixed tool chain
+• Execution Mode - Auto lets the agent decide when to use tools.
+Tools mode forces a fixed set of tools to be used every time.

 • RAG Result Limit - Maximum number of search results passed to the model as context (0–100)